skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "Yes.
 The Exile."

-Well, the book mentions a place called the Mage's Archives.
+Well, the book mentions a place called the Magus Archives.
 We were hoping to learn where that is.

 > Out of character, Pat (Eomer) suggested that perhaps these Children
 > of the Cathedral (this secret society of Mordan-worshipers or
-> whatever they are) are hiding at the Mage's Archives.
+> whatever they are) are hiding at the Magus Archives.

 "I was hoping to wrest those secrets from King Dravis Lorman when we took fort Bolland.
 At the time, then-Commander Noreeno said that